mmaciej2/plez/README.md

     P.fig.tight_layout()
 ```
-This will automatically generate `test.pdf`.
+This will automatically generate `plot.pdf`, which matches the IEEE style and single-column width, and is 0.9 times as tall as it is wide.